Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

 \section{Minicharged Particle Searches at Accelerator Experiments}

 A plethora of stringent searches for mCPs have already been performed at various particle accelerator experiments, and many contemporary searches have been proposed in the last decade (several of which have been approved).
-In this section, we begin with a review of the past searches for mCPs at particle accelerators, presented in chronological order.
-This is followed by discussions of both the approved and proposed future searches for mCPs at accelerators.
+This section begins with a review of past searches for mCPs at particle accelerators, presented in chronological order, followed by discussions of approved and ongoing searches, and proposed future searches at accelerators.